Ironstone, Massachusetts: Other features and historic sites

-Nearby is a very historic "Friends Meetinghouse" (see also listed below).
+Nearby is a historic "Friends Meetinghouse" (see also listed below).
 Abby Kelley Foster, a notable American abolitionist, belonged to Friends Meetinghouse.
-She and fellow local Quaker Effingham Capron, another national anti-slavery leader, worked with the Underground railroad at Ironstone, and in the Blackstone Valley and liberated many slaves.
+She and fellow local Quaker Effingham Capron, another national anti-slavery leader, worked with the Underground Railroad at Ironstone, and in the Blackstone Valley and liberated many slaves.
 With the relocation of Route 146 in 1984, a unique historic find emerged from a local cemetery in the Ironstone area near the state border.
 An almshouse cemetery nearby was relocated with the Route 146 construction between 1981–1984 and resulted in historic archeology findings published by Boston University researchers.
 The findings revealed complex religious mortuary practices used for the poor during the "Second Great Awakening."

 The Second Great Awakening resulted in social reform in America including the Abolition movement, prison reforms and other social reforms.
 Abby Kelley Foster, the Quakers, and, Rev. Willard Preston, D.D. had prominent roles in the Second Great Awakening, and roles at or near Ironstone, in Providence, Worcester, and Uxbridge.
 Abby Kelley led Susan B. Anthony to abolitionism.
-Preston served in Uxbridge, and as President of the University of Vermont, and became a well known preacher at Savannah, GA just prior to the American Civil War with published sermons at the Independent Presbyterian Church of Savannah.
+Preston served in Uxbridge, and as President of the University of Vermont, and became a well-known preacher at Savannah, GA just prior to the American Civil War with published sermons at the Independent Presbyterian Church of Savannah.